cosmos/ibc/spec/ics-025-handler-interface/README.md

 ## Technical Specification

+> Note: If the host state machine is utilising object capability authentication (see [ICS 005](../ics-005-port-allocation)), all functions utilising ports take an additional capability key parameter.

 ### Client lifecycle management

 By default, clients are unowned: any module can create a new client, query any existing client, update any existing client, and delete any existing client not in use.